 POTENTIAL DENSITY OF RATIONAL POINTS FOR K3 SURFACES OVER FUNCTION FIELDS BRENDAN HASSETT AND YURI TSCHINKEL ABSTRACT.
 We give examples of non-isotrivial K3 surfaces over complex function fields with Zariski-dense rational points and Néron-Severi rank one.
 1. INTRODUCTION Let F be a number field or a function field of a curve over the complex numbers.
-For each variety X defined over F, we can ask whether the rational points X(F) are dense in X. We say that rational points of X are potentially dense if there exists a finite extension E/F with X(E) dense in X. Potential density of rational points is expected to be a geometric property, depending (for smooth projective X) on the positivity of the canonical class $K_X$ .
-For example, if X is a curve or a surface with $K_X$ negative, rational points are potentially dense; indeed, such are known to be rational over some finite extension of F. On the other hand, potential density fails for curves and for certain classes of higher-dimensional varieties with $K_X$ positive, by a theorem of Faltings.
+For each variety X defined over F, we can ask whether the rational points X(F) are dense in X. We say that rational points of X are potentially dense if there exists a finite extension E/F with X(E) dense in X. Potential density of rational points is expected to be a geometric property, depending (for smooth projective X) on the positivity of the canonical class K_X .
+For example, if X is a curve or a surface with K_X negative, rational points are potentially dense; indeed, such varieties are known to be rational over some finite extension of F. On the other hand, potential density fails for curves and for certain classes of higherdimensional varieties with K_X positive, by a theorem of Faltings.
+We refer the reader to [5] for a general discussion of the connections between classification theory and potential density questions.
 The intermediate case where $K_X = 0$ remains mysterious.
 Already the case of K3 surfaces is open, in general.
-Potential density has been proved for abelian varieties, Enriques surfaces, and special classes of K3 surfaces, e.g., those with an elliptic fibration or an infinite group of automorphisms [8] [4] [3] [10].
+Potential density has been proved for abelian varieties, Enriques surfaces, and special classes of K3 surfaces, e.g., those with an elliptic fibration or an infinite group of automorphisms [9] [4] [3] [11].
 However, all the existing examples of K3 surfaces with dense rational points have (geometric) Néron-Severi rank at least two.
 Our main result is:

 Theorem 1.
 Let B be a complex curve and $F = \mathbb{C}(B)$ its function field.
 There exist non-isotrivial K3 surfaces over F, with Néron-Severi rank one and a Zariski dense set of F-rational points.
-Over a number field, no examples of K3 surfaces with Néron-Severi rank one and a dense set of rational points are known.
-Our method uses Date: October 6, 2005.
+Date: October 26, 2005.